caerulescens/caerulescens/README.md

 # Hey

-I'm an engineer from the South, and I write software for cluster computing.
+I'm an engineer from the South, and I write software related to cluster computing.

 [Genericware](https://github.com/genericware) is the label I use for publishing software.